MatAtBread/nodent/README.md

 	./nodent.js tests [--out --quick --quiet --save --es7 --generators] tests [test-files]

+	--quiet      Suppress any errors or warnings
+	--quick      Don't target a specific execute time, just run each test once --generators Performance test syntax transformation, followed by generators --genonly	 Only run the tests in generator mode
-	--out        Show the generated ES5 code for Promises --es7        Show the generated ES5 code for ES7 mode --save       Save the output (must be used with --out or --es7) --quiet      Suppress any errors or warnings
+	--out        Show the generated ES5 code for Promises --es7        Show the generated ES5 code for ES7 mode --save       Save the output (must be used with --out or --es7)
-	--quick      Don't target a specific execute time, just run each test once --generators Performance test syntax transformation, followed by generators

 Performance
 -----------